smcneece/ha-esunpower/README.md

 **Why the C meter?** Only the C meter (consumption meter with CT clamps) provides the bidirectional sensors needed for grid import/export tracking.
 The P meter only tracks solar production going one direction to the grid.

 **⚠️ TROUBLESHOOTING: Grid sensors not available?**
-- **Missing consumption meter entirely**: CT clamps may not be installed OR not provisioned in PVS settings - contact installer
+- **Missing consumption meter entirely**: CT clamps may not be installed OR not provisioned in PVS settings; contact installer
 - **CT clamps present but not working**: Installer may need to provision/enable them in PVS configuration
-- **PVS5 limitation**: Some PVS5 systems only report net consumption, not separate import/export - see [TROUBLESHOOTING.md](docs/TROUBLESHOOTING.md#energy-dashboard---missing-grid-importexport-sensors) for detailed troubleshooting
+- **PVS5 limitation**: Some PVS5 systems only report net consumption, not separate import/export; see [TROUBLESHOOTING.md](docs/TROUBLESHOOTING.md#energy-dashboard---missing-grid-importexport-sensors) for detailed troubleshooting
 - **Alternative**: Use utility smart meter integration for most accurate grid tracking

 ![Consumption Setup](images/consumption.png)